wallarm/product-documentation/docs/4.0/user-guides/triggers/triggers.md

 If the trigger name and description are not specified, then the trigger is created with the name `New trigger by <username>, <creation_date>` and an empty description.

+## Pre-configured triggers (default triggers)

+New company accounts are featured by the following pre-configured triggers (default triggers):

+* Group hits originating from the same IP into one attack

+    The trigger groups all [hits](../../glossary-en.md#hit) sent from the same IP address into one attack in the event list.
+This optimizes the event list and enables faster attack analysis.

+    This trigger is released when a single IP address originates more than 50 hits within 15 minutes.
+Only hits sent after exceeding the threshold are grouped into the attack.

+    Hits can have different attack types, malicious payloads and URLs.
+These attack parameters will be marked with the `[multiple]` tag in the event list.

+    Due to different parameter values of grouped hits, the [Mark as false positive](../events/false-attack.md#mark-an-attack-as-a-false-positive) button will be unavailable for the whole attack, but you still will be able to mark certain hits as false positives.
+[Active verification of the attack](../../about-wallarm-waf/detecting-vulnerabilities.md#active-threat-verification) will also be unavailable.

+    The hits with the Brute force, Forced browsing, Resource overlimit, Data bomb, or Virtual patch attack types are not considered in this trigger.
+* Graylist IP for 1 hour when it originates more than 3 different [malicious payloads](../../glossary-en.md#malicious-payload) within 1 hour

+    [Graylist](../ip-lists/graylist.md) is a list of suspicious IP addresses processed by the node as follows: if graylisted IP originates malicious requests, the node blocks them while allowing legitimate requests.
+In contrast to graylist, [denylist](../ip-lists/denylist.md) points to IP addresses that are not allowed to reach your applications at all - the node blocks even legitimate traffic produced by denylisted sources.
+IP graylisting is one of the options aimed at the reduction of [false positives](../../about-wallarm-waf/protecting-against-attacks.md#false-positives).

+    The trigger is released in any node filtration mode, so that it will graylist IPs regardless of the node mode.

+    However, the node analyzes the graylist only in the **safe blocking** mode.
+To block malicious requests originating from graylisted IPs, switch the node [mode](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) to safe blocking learning its features first.

+Triggers work on all traffic within a company account by default but you can change any trigger settings.

 ## Disabling and deleting triggers

 * To temporarily stop sending notifications and reactions to events, you can disable the trigger.
 A disabled trigger will be displayed in the lists with **All** and **Disabled** triggers.
 To re‑enable sending notifications and reactions to events, the **Enable** option is used.